Struck By Hazard

 The Following Are Examples Of Struck By Hazards

 You're walking past a construction site and a hammer slips off the third floor.
-Even so, or maybe you're in a warehouse and a pallet slides off a forklift.
+Or maybe you're in a warehouse and a pallet slides off a forklift.
 These aren't freak accidents.
 They're struck by hazards — and they're one of the leading causes of serious injury and death on job sites.

 The short version is this: a struck by hazard is anything that hits you, or that you get hit by, where the force comes from an object or piece of equipment.
+Plus, not falling down.
 Practically speaking, not cutting yourself.
-Not falling down.
 Something strikes you.
 And the examples of struck by hazards are all over the place once you start looking.

 Most people hear "struck by" and think of getting punched.
 But in safety terms, it covers a weirdly wide range of stuff.
 Let's get into it.